Basic Steel Products Trading License in Dubai: Cost and Requirements

 Dubai South Business Hub Free Zone offers a combination of ownership rights, tax advantages, and logistics access that is difficult to replicate elsewhere in the region.
 Businesses incorporated in the free zone benefit from 100% foreign ownership with no requirement for a UAE national sponsor, full profit repatriation, and zero personal income tax.
 Qualifying free zone income is also subject to a 0% corporate tax rate under the UAE's current tax framework.

-The strategic location within Dubai South places licence holders within direct reach of Jebel Ali Port and Al Maktoum International Airport, providing dual-mode freight access for sea and air cargo.
+The strategic location within Dubai South places license holders within direct reach of Jebel Ali Port and Al Maktoum International Airport, providing dual-mode freight access for sea and air cargo.
 This is particularly valuable for steel traders managing large-volume shipments across multiple markets.

 The free zone's simplified customs procedures reduce friction in the import and export process, while the scalable business structure allows companies to add visa allocations, expand activities, or upgrade facilities as the business grows.
 For traders with long-term regional ambitions, Dubai South offers a credible and commercially efficient foundation.